aredn/documentation/arednGettingStarted/node_admin.rst

 |

-The **Internal Services** configuration display allows you to manage the internal settings on your node.
+Highlight and click the section displaying your node's **Internal Services**, which allows you to manage the internal settings on your node.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-internal-svc-2.png
  :alt: Admin Internal Services